I keep the glasses on so they don't see the sea in my eyes

 Have left me here

-To bear and love these mongrel children?
+To bear and love these children of the shores?

 Your experiments at gentling these fierce mammals